ijlal-gondal/Rocket-Elevator-Foundation/README.md

-# Rocket_Elevators_Controllers
+# Rocket_Elevators_Foundation
-Week 7 : THE API
+Week 9 : Consolidation for some and new beginnings for others

-Site is now online at http://rocketelevatorsjm.club/.
+Site is now online at

 API : Twilio, Slack, Dropbox, Google Maps, DropBox, SendGrid, IBM Watson et ZenDesk.